Abu Dhabi is a relatively easy city to navigate, although there are not as many public transport options as you might find in neighbouring Dubai.

 - Pre-book a door-to-door service with Welcome Pickups

-If you have arrived at Abu Dhabi International Airport with Etihad economy and connect straight to Dubai, you can arrange a seat on the Etihad Coach for free, which will take you to the Etihad Travel Mall (Downtown Dubai).
+If you have arrived at Abu Dhabi International Airport with Etihad Economy and want to connect straight to Dubai, you can arrange a seat on theย Etihad Coachย for free, which will take you to the Etihad Travel Mall (Downtown Dubai).

 Etihad Rail